There’s something about George Will that just screams “asshole,” even when he’s not saying anything.

-Anonymous asked: is genderqueer an appropriation of trans identity and experience?
+Anonymous said: is genderqueer an appropriation of trans identity and experience?

 A lot of very interesting ideas going back and forth here, and I’ve wondered about it myself with certain very specific people.
 However, being neither trans nor genderqueer, it’s kind of not my place to work out most of the bigger issues.

 for genderqueer to be an appropriation of trans experience, genderqueer people would have to be cis. so, short answer: no.

 there is a larger issue here, and trans women talk about it with each other, but many of us are hesitant to speak publicly because we get shit on for standing up for ourselves. for faab people, adopting he/his pronouns can be an act of subversive gender performance - which is not how i feel about being a woman. there are plenty of faab people who adopt clothing, haircuts, and pronouns in limited capacities in their lives and who adopt trans as a description of themselves.

 for me, i share being trans with trans dudes. i share being a woman with cis women. but i usually do not feel a sense of shared experience with faab genderqueer people, with a few exceptions. i feel that i have much more in common with cis women.